Catalog Quick Links

 COSD 616 Advanced Clinical Practicum and Case Study

-This course continues the supervised clinical speech-language pathology experience of COSD 516 necessary to fulfill ASHA Clinical Practicum Requirements.
+This course continues the supervised clinical speech-language pathology experience of COSD 516 necessary to fulfill clinical practicum requirements.
 Students enrolled in this course will complete requirements in an affiliated hospital, clinic, rehabilitation facility, school, or other appropriate setting treating patients/clients 18 years or older.
 Students are supervised by an ASHA certified speech-language pathologist.
 Emphasis is placed on the interpretation and application of diagnostic and therapeutic procedures with individuals with a variety of communication disorders.
-Students meet with the University Clinical Instructor to present and discuss case studies.
+Students prepare a detailed case study using a patient from their current clinical site and are required to incorporate the Social Determinants of Health (SDOH) and the ICF Model to capture the lived experiences of their patient.
 Feedback and reflection regarding clinical decision-making are emphasized.

 Number of Credits: 3